Build Specification

 Power path

 Pi Pico 2 coprocessor (per ADR-0017, post-ADR-0019 scope): the Pico draws from the 5 V rail via VBUS, regulates internally, and drives the CIPHER-LINE OLED off its own 3.3 V output.
 Active draw at 150 MHz with the realtime workload (PIO state machines for I2S audio output + main-loop OLED ticker; the DMG cart-bus role from ADR-0017 was removed by ADR-0019) is ~25–55 mA typical, dropping to <5 mA in dormant mode.
-Add to the pre-coprocessor Pi typical draw cited in CLAUDE.md baseline and the post-coprocessor envelope is ~145–235 mA typical.
-Runtime band shifts from ~20 h (pre-coprocessor) to ~13–17 h (post-coprocessor) — see CLAUDE.md Battery row.
-This is a real envelope hit accepted by Josh on 2026-04-24; ADR-0017’s Trade-off Analysis enumerates mitigations (Pico dormant-mode gating during idle, larger battery, Pico underclock when audio inactive).
-Bring-up measurement at Stage 1c (§4 below) validates the post-coprocessor draw against the ~25–55 mA estimate.
+Runtime is display-dominated under ADR-0038: ~4–5 h with the 7” display active, ~10–12 h electronics-only — see CLAUDE.md Battery row.
+The display-on-battery change is an accepted cost of ADR-0038; mitigations include backlight dim/blank at idle (now the highest-leverage saving), higher-capacity matched 18650 cells, and the Pico dormant-mode gating already in the design.
+Bring-up at Stage 4 validates the rail draw with the display on and electronics-only.

 CIPHER-LINE OLED (per ADR-0015 + ADR-0017): the SSD1322 module pulls ~10–30 mA typical and ~40 mA peak (high-brightness, full-field update).
-Per ADR-0017 the OLED is now powered from the Pico’s 3.3 V output rather than the Pi’s 3.3 V GPIO rail (the SPI lines also originated on the Pi pre-ADR-0017 and now originate on the Pico, so power and signal stay on a single ground domain).
-The OLED’s own draw is unchanged; only the source rail changed.
+Per ADR-0017 the OLED is powered from the Pico’s 3.3 V output (the SPI lines also originate on the Pico, so power and signal stay on a single ground domain).
+The OLED’s own draw is unchanged.

 Low-battery behaviour

-Section titled “Low-battery behaviour”The Zero 2 W has no built-in fuel gauge.
-A resistor-divider on one of the Pi’s GPIO-capable ADC paths (via an external MCP3008 or equivalent I2C ADC if ADC isn’t available natively) samples pack voltage at ~1 Hz. nOSh displays a low-battery glyph in the status bar (Row 0) below a threshold, writes a best-effort deckstate checkpoint near the end of useful capacity, and initiates a clean shutdown before the protection circuit cuts power.
+Section titled “Low-battery behaviour”Battery state is read from the UPS module’s onboard INA219 over I²C (voltage/current/power) per ADR-0038 — this replaces the prior resistor-divider + MCP3008 ADC plan. nOSh polls at ~1 Hz and derives state-of-charge from the 3S pack voltage (9.0–12.6 V).
+It displays a low-battery glyph in the status bar (Row 0) below a threshold, writes a best-effort deckstate checkpoint near the end of useful capacity, and initiates a clean shutdown before the UPS module’s S-8254AA protection circuit cuts power.

 Idle behaviour

-Section titled “Idle behaviour”Idle power savings on Zero 2 W are modest compared to a bare-metal MCU — the Linux kernel cannot reach deep sleep without framebuffer and USB-gadget teardown. nOSh implements a soft idle: dim the Elecrow backlight, pause PSG audio output, reduce the SDL render cadence, and let the kernel idle the CPU.
+Section titled “Idle behaviour”Idle power savings on Zero 2 W are modest compared to a bare-metal MCU — the Linux kernel cannot reach deep sleep without framebuffer and USB-gadget teardown. nOSh implements a soft idle: dim or blank the Elecrow backlight (now the highest-leverage saving since the display is the dominant load under ADR-0038), pause PSG audio output, reduce the SDL render cadence, and let the kernel idle the CPU.
 Any HID event wakes the full rendering path.

 4. Assembly Plan